Easy English Muffin Toasting Bread Recipe

 Instructions:

-Whisk together the flour, sugar, salt, baking soda, cornmeal and instant yeast in a large mixing bowl.
+Whisk together the flour, sugar, salt, baking soda, cornmeal, and instant yeast in a large mixing bowl.

-Combine the milk, water and butter (or oil) in a microwave-safe bowl (we like to use our large glass pyrex measuring cup) and heat to between 120°F and 130°F (use your meat thermometer to test the temp)
+Combine the milk, water, and butter (or oil) in a microwave-safe bowl (we like to use our large glass Pyrex measuring cup) and heat to between 120°F and 130°F (use your meat thermometer to test the temp).

 Pro tip: This step usually takes about 1.5 minutes in the microwave.
 If you overheat it by a bit, that's okay.
-Just let is cool off on the counter for a few minutes until it's in the right temperature range.
+Just let it cool off on the counter for a few minutes until it's in the right temperature range.

-Once your liquids are at the right temp, pour them over the dry ingredients in the mixing bowl and mix until thoroughly combined (about 2 mins or so).
+Once your liquids are at the right temp, pour them over the dry ingredients in the mixing bowl and mix until thoroughly combined (about 2 minutes or so).
 You should have a VERY wet, sticky dough.

-Grease your bread pan with butter or crisco.
+Grease your bread pan with butter or Crisco.

 Pro tip: We sprinkle cornmeal around the pan to give the outside crust a little extra something, but this isn't necessary - we just like cornmeal in this house!